How Fear Can Stop You from Getting What You Want

 The day I nearly never got married

-It all started a long time ago when I was still living back home, in Scotland.
-Well actually, it probably started way further back, when I was forming my beliefs about love when I was little, but we’ll get to that, in a bit.
+It all started a long time ago when I was still living back home in Scotland.
+Well actually, it probably started way further back, when I was little, when I was forming my beliefs about love, but we’ll get to that in a bit.
 Anyway, I was minding my own business, living my life; productive, happy, single and free.
 Working on my coaching business, and traveling the world to attend seminars on how to take your life to the next level.

 Then I met a man.

 It all started innocently enough, you know how it goes; we connected, started chatting, sharing small details about our lives and the things we enjoyed.
-Then we got closer, and began sharing deeper parts of ourselves and the things close to our hearts.
-Next thing you know, we’re spending hours together as time started loosing it’s hold on us—hours slipped past like minutes.
+Then we got closer and began sharing deeper parts of ourselves and the things close to our hearts.
+Next thing you know, we’re spending hours together as time started losing its hold on us—hours slipped past like minutes.

 We’d meet each other at various conferences around the world and then spend endless hours chatting on the phone when we were apart.
 Everything was going great, then my future husband dropped the bomb—he mentioned the M word aka marriage—and that was me running scared and literally running for my life.

 He’d call—I wouldn’t pick up—there was no way I was going to marry this man.
-Yes I enjoyed his company, yes I may even be in love with him, but that didn’t meant I should settle for something as totally and completely final as marriage.
+Yes, I enjoyed his company, yes I may even be in love with him, but that didn’t mean I should settle for something as totally and completely final as marriage.

 A Fear of Commitment

 They say men are afraid of commitment, but I was definitely a card-carrying fully-fledged member of the group, and I didn’t want some man clipping my wings.

 So I did the best thing I knew how—I hid—for ten days.
 I know very grown up and mature of me, but it was the best thing that my inner quivering ten-year-old fear-filled kid could come up with at the time.